Sreerag20109451/labMoviesApp/README.md

 - The React application has been hosted in CloudFront and S3
 - Sign-in has been integrated with AWS Cognito
 - Review Addition, and reviews displayed are from DynamoDB
-- Addition of Favourites, Deletion of Favourites and Display of Favourites have been integrated with API Gateway, DynamoDB and Lambda.
+- Addition of Favourites, Deletion of Favourites and display of Favourites have been integrated with API Gateway, DynamoDB and Lambda.

+##  Git Workflow
+Frequently commited into github with clear and informative commit history

+##  Story Book Support
+Additional stories have been implemented for
+-Fantasy Movies
+- Playlists
+- Actors
+-